 -

 Endpoint Proximity Mapping runs first and establishes the baseline connectivity.
-All subsequent mappers build upon and refine this baseline.
+All subsequent mappers build upon this baseline.

 -